Jim Goodwin: Alloa Athletic

 On 13 June 2016, Goodwin signed for Scottish League One side Alloa Athletic.
-He scored his first goal for the club in a 2-2 draw with Stenhousemuir on 24 September 2016, but he was later sent off in the same game.
+He scored his first goal for the club in a 2–2 draw with Stenhousemuir on 24 September 2016, but he was later sent off in the same game.
 Goodwin became player-manager after the departure of Jack Ross, and considered ending his playing career shortly afterwards.
 Goodwin made no further playing appearances after January that season, and then returned to play three more games in September at the start of the following season.

 International career

 Goodwin has represented the Republic of Ireland at international level being capped at Under-16, Under 21, B level and at full international level.
 Goodwin was at the heart of the defence for the Republic of Ireland under-16 along with fellow Waterford man John O'Shea, as they won the 1998 UEFA European Under-16 Football Championship in Perth, Scotland.

-Goodwin was captain of the Republic of Ireland under-21 before making the step up to full international level, earning one cap for Republic of Ireland national football team coming on as a substitute for Robbie Keane in a match against Finland in Helsinki.
+Goodwin was captain of the Republic of Ireland under-21 before making the step up to full international level, earning one cap for Republic of Ireland national football team coming on as a substitute for Robbie Keane in a match against Finland in Helsinki in August 2002.
 Goodwin was also capped by Republic of Ireland B in 2007 against Scotland B, but was sent-off during the match.

 Coaching career

 Alloa Athletic

 Goodwin was appointed player-manager in October 2016, after Jack Ross had moved to St Mirren.
 Due to Alloa's status as a semi-professional club, Goodwin also worked at a car leasing company, a construction recruitment firm, ran his own courier company and had a job as a Cadbury chocolate salesman.
-He led the club to promotion to the Scottish Championship on May 2018 via the play-offs.
+He led the club to promotion to the Scottish Championship in May 2018 via the play-offs.
 Under Goodwin's management the club avoided relegation from the Championship in 2018–19, despite having part-time players and staff.

 St Mirren

 Goodwin returned to St Mirren in June 2019 as manager, succeeding Oran Kearney.
 A 1–0 win against last-placed Hearts in the last league match before competitive football was stopped by the COVID-19 pandemic meant that St Mirren finished ninth in the 2019–20 Scottish Premiership.
 Goodwin signed a new contract with St Mirren in February 2021, with the team sitting in 7th place in the 2020–21 Scottish Premiership.
 In April 2021 he was issued with a 3 match suspension for criticising a refereeing decision after a draw with Hamilton Academical.
 Goodwin was also sent off after the match.
-In February 2022 Aberdeen met the terms of a release clause in Goodwin’s contract allowing him to end his time at St Mirren.
+In February 2022 Aberdeen met the terms of a release clause in Goodwin's contract allowing him to end his time at St Mirren.
 At the time of his departure, the club were sixth in the 2021–22 Scottish Premiership and had reached the quarter finals of the Scottish Cup.